pnettto/pnetto.com-v2/src/work/svenska-new-tab/index.md

 role: Author
 url: https://github.com/pnettto/svenska
 coverImage: cover.jpg
-nanoDescription: Flashcards app to learn Swedish
+type: Flashcards app to learn Swedish
 shortDescription: >
   <p>Svenska New Tab is a new tab extension that shows a new Swedish word everytime the user opens a new tab.
 It's a great way to acquire new vocabulary, and highly extensible.</p>
 introSection: